-- lose control of the ball and pick it up again if it has not been touched by another player - catch a rebound from a shot on goal if the ball has not touched the post or another player - toss the ball into the air and catch it again without it being touched by another player.
+• lose control of the ball and pick it up again if it has not been touched by another player player player.

+• catch a rebound from a shot on goal if the ball has not touched the post or another

+• toss the ball into the air and catch it again without it being touched by another those of the receiver.'